-In honor of National Volunteer Month, Cure SMA is sharing stories and quotes from some of our volunteers who support our programs and further grow our community.
-Cure SMA is incredibly grateful for the volunteers who keep the organization strong.
+In honor of National Volunteer Month in April, Cure SMA is sharing stories and quotes from volunteers who support our programs and further grow our community.
+Cure SMA is incredibly grateful for the volunteers who keep this organization strong.

 You might know Nick Farrell as the newest Chairperson of the Cure SMA Board of Directors.
 Nick and his wife Kacey have three daughter ages 6, 10, and 12 years.
 Nick became part of the SMA community when his middle daughter, Blake, was diagnosed with SMA Type 2 at 14 months of age.
 Soon after her diagnosis, a local family introduced the Farrell’s to Cure SMA, and within days, they received a newly diagnosed care package.
 It was not long before the Farrell family got involved with Cure SMA, hosting an annual golf event while also participating in local Walk-n-Rolls and chapter activities.

 As Nick reflects on his time as part of the SMA community, he highlights the strong bond Cure SMA offers individuals with SMA and their families.
 “For us, being part of the community means we are not alone.
 SMA can be scary and may feel isolating.
 But knowing there are others out there like us—and drawing upon their support, knowledge, and experience—is truly life changing.
 I don’t like to think about what our lives would be like without Cure SMA.”

 Nick has been volunteering as a member of the Cure SMA Board for three years.
 In 2020, he became the Chairperson.
 “We’ve got big plans, and the three approved treatments we now have are only the beginning,” shares Nick.
 Emphasizing the importance Cure SMA volunteers have had on the organization, Nick adds “they are directly responsible for the accomplishments our organization has enjoyed, and we could not survive without them.”